 Let’s Be Honest

 Teaching the same lessons can just be a little tedious.
 I mean, year after year, the same things.
 Now, let’s also quickly add that STEM is a tad different.
 The groups of students are going to make any STEM event different- group dynamics, designs, and failures are always going to work differently.
 But do you still find yourself wanting to change things up a little anyway?
 I sure do!
 This is why I tried adding this little twist!

-This is just one of the reasons for adding something to a STEM Challenge!
+There are many reasons for adding something to a STEM Challenge!
 I have several more:

 - It helps with the use of materials.